dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-02-01-p02-a.png" alt="./images/1060-02-01-p02-a.png" width="50%" height="50%">
 </p>

-> :warning: For our example, we have created a database, my_database, with a table called customers.
+> :warning: For our example, we have created a database, `my_database`, with a table called `customers`.

 #### Basic SQL Commands 3